scaarup/aula/README.md

 ### Known issues

-The config flow does not currently support a reconfiguration.
+- The config flow does not currently support a reconfiguration.
 Meaning when your password expires, the integration must be deleted and added again, in order to update the password.
+- The login flow does not work if you are a teacher.